-Mr. SZE Chun Kit (施俊傑), aged 34, is the company secretary of the Company (the "Company Secretary") and the finance director of the Group.
-Mr. Sze joined the Group in March 2016 and is primarily responsible for accounting, financial management and company secretarial affairs of the Group.
+Mr. SZE Chun Kit (施俊傑先生), aged 35, is the company secretary of the Company (the "Company Secretary") and the finance director of the Group.
+Mr. Sze joined the Group in March 2016 and is primarily responsible for accounting, financial management and company secretarial affairs.

-Mr. Sze is a fellow member of the Hong Kong Institute of Chartered Secretaries and a fellow member of the Chartered Governance Institute.
+Mr. Sze is a fellow member of the Hong Kong Chartered Governance Institute and a fellow member of the Chartered Governance Institute.
 He is a fellow member of Hong Kong Institute of Certified Public Accountants, a member of the Institute of Chartered Accountants in England and Wales, and a member of Chartered Accountants Australia and New Zealand.